nus-cs1010/2324-s1/docs/messages.md

 int foo(long x) {
              ^
 ```
-To fix, either remove the parameter `x` if you do not need it, or check that you do not unintentionally leave `x` unused.
+To fix, either remove the parameter `x` if you do not need it or check that you do not unintentionally leave `x` unused.

 ## Logic

-### W. Expression result unused
+### Warning: Expression result unused

-Result of your expression should be used.
-Otherwise the computation is wasted.
+The result of your expression should be used.
+Otherwise, the computation is wasted.
 For instance:

 ```C